fjahr/lightning-mw/01-messaging.md

 ### Rationale

-By default `SHA2` and Bitcoin public keys are both encoded as big endian, thus it would be unusual to use a different endian for other fields.
+By default both current MW implementations, Beam and Grin, encode network messages using big endian, thus it would be unusual to use a different endian for other fields.

 Length is limited to 65535 bytes by the cryptographic wrapping, and messages in the protocol are never more than that length anyway.